Modding the Inspiron 7570

 The panel I decided to replace it with is from the same manufacturer but with much better specs: The NV156FHM-N61 – a High Colour Gamut screen with 16M colours, much higher Luminance and Contrast.
 The panel’s connector, voltage, and physical size are identical to the old one.
 It’s essential to look into these details before ordering a replacement.

 I managed to find this screen on AliExpress from a Chinese seller.
 While this might not inspire trust to most people, I decided to take the chance.
-The panel itself was about £40 plus another £12 for transport - so not a tremendous risk.
-The seller was very nice and assured me that they’re sending me the exact model I request and not some replacement that they happen to have in stock.
+The panel itself was about £40 plus another £12 for transport – so not a tremendous risk.
+The seller assured me that they’re sending me the exact model I request and not some replacement that they happen to have in stock.
 The panel arrived well packaged and in perfect condition in about two weeks time (which is fast for China).

 The teardown is the hardest part of course and one has to be extra careful.